Is Cedar Good For Outdoor Use? All You Need To Know!

 • 220 grit sandpaper

-Here’re the steps you need to follow when finishing cedar wood for outdoor use.
+Here’s the procedure you need to follow when finishing cedar wood for outdoor use,

 1. Clean and sand the wood surface.